tokenjournal/site/content/index.md

 Given the variety of possible contributions, we adopt the following no-review policy to ensure quick publication:

-- If papers that are not strictly crypto are submitted, the editor will actively suggest to send them elsewhere, and refuse to select reviewers.
+- If papers that are not strictly crypto are submitted, the assigned Editor will actively suggest to send them elsewhere, and may refuse to select reviewers.
 For instance, a paper about cryptographic security should be accepted for review/publication only if it has a clear focus on application for blockchain technology.
 - Papers should be focused on theoretical/practical contributions and not on business.
 Excerpts from a whitepaper that are handwavy and without meaningful references will be rejected straight away.
 - The quality of submissions has to be of academic standard.
 Submitting to our journal should be seen as an opportunity to specify concepts in great amount of detail (the kind of detail that one can't usually put into a work intended for a broader audience) to allow quality peer-review.

 ### Selectivity
-- `name` is selective
+- `name` is selective.

 Submissions to `name` must satisfy at least one of these criteria to be deemed acceptable